open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 - **Height Advantage**: Gain a +1 to your Attack Roll when attacking a target at a lower height level.
 - **Obscured Penalty**: When attacking a target with an obscured line of sight, suffer a -1 penalty to your Attack Roll.

-#### Step 3 - Roll Defence
+#### Step 3 - Defence Rolls

 For every successful hit against a target unit, the target player makes Defence Rolls equal to the Damage attribute of the weapon being used.
 Roll a d6 trying to score equal or higher than that unit's Defence attribute.
-This roll is reduced by the attacking weapon's Piercing attribute.
-Each failed Defence Roll results in 1 point of damage.
+This roll is reduced by the attacking weapon's Piercing attribute, and may be modified to the point where it will automatically fail.
+Each failed Defence Roll results in the target taking 1 point of damage.

 #### Step 3 - Apply Damage